 Common Animal Test Subjects

-Dogs, cats, and non-human primates have many characteristics that make them similar to humans.
+Dogs, cats, and primates have many characteristics that make them similar to humans.
 However, researchers choose these animal models for less than 1% of preclinical research studies.

 It is also important to consider ethical and legal considerations, such as the availability of alternative models and the regulations in place to protect the welfare of animals used in research.
 In general, researchers aim to minimize the use of animals and to use the most appropriate species for each study, in order to reduce harm to animals and to increase the relevance of the results to humans.